emilkarlen/exactly/README.rst

 If ``--act`` is used, the output of the tested program (the "act" phase) will become the output of ``exactly`` - stdout, stderr and exit code.

-The test case is executed in the sandbox, as usual.
+The test case is executed in a sandbox, as usual.

 Keeping the sandbox directory for later inspection